[Lens Review] Sun System 60-135mm f/3.5

 I could not have been more pleased when I found out about the image quality.
 When I first inspected the lens, due to its condition being kept in a dusty musty container for years, I thought the images wouldn’t be sharp.
 But I was wrong, after taking a few shots they look as sharp as modern lenses given you nailed the focus right.

 Being a zoom lens with a focal length of 60-135mm, it’s perfectly made for portraiture especially when you mount it on a crop sensor.
-I discovered that the images taken with this lens give quite a smooth blur, giving nice separation between the object and the background.
+I discovered that the images taken with this lens give quite a smooth blur, giving a nice separation between the object and the background.

-Of course, being a battered old lens it has no chance to fight the glaring sun flare in midday, though I think it has its own character in projecting the flare.
+Of course, being a battered old lens it has no chance to fight the glaring sun flare in midday, though I think it has its character in projecting the flare.
 I also tried it at night and found that the lens produces nice-looking 6-pointed sun stars.
 The bokeh, however, is very rough and uneven at times.

 Overall Impression

-My verdict for this Sun System zoom lens is, if you have spare money or if you like to experiment, you should get it.
-I like the lens design and I am happy with the portrait results, but at the same time the size and weight tire me out after a while.
+My verdict for this Sun System zoom lens is, that if you have spare money or if you like to experiment, you should get it.
+I like the lens design and I am happy with the portrait results, but at the same time, the size and weight tire me out after a while.
 I wish it could be a little bit sharper but perhaps it’s just the trait of the copy that I have.
-Probably this won’t be your go-to lens especially if you are a beginner or hobbyist, but as a vintage lens addict like myself, perhaps this is a lens that does wonder.
+Probably this won’t be your go-to lens especially if you are a beginner or hobbyist, but as a vintage lens addict like myself, perhaps this is a lens that does wonders.
 One that I would consider to own one and shoot for more serious portraiture works.

 Comment Section